Same-sex civil partnerships & marriages in the UK

 "The new act breaks the existing legal links between the institution of marriage and sexual complementarily.

 This is a simple statement of the obvious: that marriage was previously confined to opposite-sex couples and will now be expanded include all gender combinations: one woman and one man, two women, and two men.
-The need for sexual complementarily in a loving, committed relationship doesn't make a lot of sense to same-sex couples.
+The need for sexual complementarily in a loving, committed relationship doesn't make a lot of sense to most same-sex couples.

 The Bishops Conference continues: